RobbieHember/fcgadgets/README.md

 occur when project configuration specifies a stochastic component to simulations.
 This generally only occurs if users incorporate simulations of the annual probability of tree mortality or annual probability of tree recruitment.

+### Identify Events Types from RESULTS Codes
+The **cbrunner** model relies on distinct event types to represent harvesting and silviculture.
+The crosswalk between **cbrunner** event types and RESULTS silviculture codes is given in **cbrun_utilities.py.QueryResultsActivity**.

+### Working with Growth & Yield Models
+The **cbrunner** model can be driven with output from TASS/TIPSY growth and yield (GY) modelling applications.
+* Prepare input parameters that are required to run BatchTIPSY.exe in a spreadsheet with **cbrun_utilities.py.Write_BatchTIPSY_Input_Spreadsheet**
+* Convert the spreadsheet of input parameters to the format expected by BatchTIPSY.exe using **cbrun_utilities.py.Write_BatchTIPSY_Input_File**
+* Convert the output from BatchTIPSY.exe to pickle files that will be read by cbrunner using **cbrun_utilities.py.PostProcessBatchTIPSY**
+* Convert the output from TASS for use in cbrunner with **cbrun_utilities.py.GetTASSCurves**
+* Import GY curves into a work session with **cbrun_utilities.py.Import_BatchTIPSY_Output**

+### Analyze Model Output Statistics
+Once simulations are complete, use a series of functions to summarize the outputs.
+* Import simulation output variables for a given scenario, ensemble, and batch using **cbrun_utilities.py.LoadSingleOutputFile**
+* Import simulation output variables for a given scenario using **cbrun_utilities.py.LoadScenarioResults**
+* Calculate net forest sector greenhouse gas balance from simulation outputs using **cbrun_utilities.py.CalculateGHGBalance**
+* Calculate the mean and variance of ensemble simulations using **cbrun_utilities.py.ModelOutputStats**
+* When projects have been run for multi-polygon openings from RESULTS, model outputs can be summarized while preserving the exact treatment area that is specified for each multi-polygon using **cbrun_utilities.py.MosByMultipolygon**

 ### Plug-and-play modularity
 The **cbrunner** model achieves comprehensive, granular representation of processes through links to a constellation of supporting modules also stored in **fcgadgets**.
 ![image info](./images/fcgadgets_constellation.png)